tcool86/PrototypeGame/README.md

 ### Player

 The player moves around the map in four directions using the arrow keys.
 By pressing space-bar, you can activate the player's "aura" (SpriteKit particle effects) to capture a base.
-Bases within the capture range will begin depleting in health.
-Once a bases' health is 0, the base is captured.
+While the player aura is activated, energy is used, and the health of bases within the capture range will decrease.
+Once a base health is 0, the base is captured.

 ![Capturing bases](https://github.com/tcool86/PrototypeGame/blob/master/Screens/capture-stars.gif)